rjspencer/docs/theming.md

     defaults to `false`

-order
+direction
-: the other to show the events in
+: the direction to show the events in

     accepted values are `asc` or `desc`

     defaults to `asc`

+accountid
+: a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`

+    defaults to none (i.e. the current account)

 ### Variables